Speech Sound Therapy and Orofacial Myology

 Orofacial myology is “The study and treatment of oral and facial muscles as they relate to speech, dentition, chewing/bolus collection, swallowing and overall mental and physical health” (Sandra Holtzman, MS, CCC-SLP, COM, QOM).
-Treatment involves establishing correct resting postures of the tongue and lips.
+Treatment involves establishing correct resting postures of the tongue and lips through evlaluation and exercises.
 This can have a positive effect on dentition, breathing and swallowing patterns, and speech.
-Therapy is often provided in conjunction with orthodontia treatment and may be initiated upon referrals from your dentist and orthodontist.
+Orofacial myology is often provided in conjunction with orthodontia treatment and may be initiated upon referrals from your dentist and orthodontist.
 Sessions are provided in person, online or in a combination of both.
 Due to licensure requirements, I am only able to see clients residing in either Colorado or California.

 How does the program work?

 Speech therapy begins with an evaluation of your child’s ability to make all of the sounds of English in a variety of speaking tasks.
 Results are analyzed for errors or error patterns and are compared to children similar in age.
 Goals for instruction and practice are then determined.

 During speech therapy sessions, your child will engage in fun games and activities centered around developing those targeted sounds.
 Tasks will progress in difficulty, and instruction will center around teaching proper tongue placement, manner (how the sound is made) and voicing.
 Speech practice will happen both in therapy sessions and at home through a program tailored to your child’s needs.
 The ultimate goal will be for your child to speak clearly and to be understood